In the News

 A new cable television show documenting competitive youth football in Texas has drawn audiences, as well as critics and questions about bullying and other intense behaviors directed at the young players depicted on the program.

-In a story exploring reaction to "Friday Night Tykes," Reuters talks with parents, viewers, youth football officials, and experts including David Castro-Blanco, Ph.D., ABPP, a board-certified clinical psychologist and Associate Professor of Clinical Psychology at the Adler School.
+In a story exploring reaction to "Friday Night Tykes," Reuters talks with parents, viewers, youth football officials, and experts including David Castro-Blanco, Ph.D., ABPP, a board-certified clinical psychologist and Associate Professor of Clinical Psychology at the Adler University.

 "Showing adults browbeating kids into being football players is dangerous entertainment," he says.